sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/configuring_credentials.md

 To remove a personal access token for a code host, click **Remove** next to that code host.
 The code host's indicator will change to an empty red circle to indicate that no token is configured for that code host:

 <img class="screenshot" src="https://sourcegraphstatic.com/docs/images/batch_changes/no-tokens.png" alt="A list of code hosts, with all code hosts indicating that they do not have a token">

+## Site admin fallback token

+> WARNING: This fallback was deprecated in Sourcegraph 3.27 and removed as of Sourcegraph 3.29.

+For site admins, when neither a personal access token nor global credentials are configured, Batch Changes will fall back to using the Sourcegraph-wide token for the [code host connection](../../admin/external_service.md).
+This makes it easier to try out Batch Changes, but be aware that this may result in changesets being created or changed with different permissions from your normal code host user.

+Non-admin users are unable to apply batch changes without configuring access tokens.